Summer Bounty Ratatouille

-The name says it all!
-Make use of your garden's surplus with this comforting dish.
-Pronounced ra-tuh-TOO-ee and originating from France’s Nice, ratatouille is a vegetable dish traditionally made with eggplant, tomatoes, onions, zucchini, garlic, bell peppers and various herbs.
+Make use of your garden's surplus with this comforting dish from the Provence region of France.
+It's a vegetable dish traditionally made with eggplant, tomatoes, onions, zucchini, garlic, bell peppers and various herbs.
 I highly recommend accompanying it with some freshly baked bread. —Phyllis Jacques, Venice, Florida

 - 1 large eggplant, peeled and cut into 1-inch cubes

 - 1-1/2 teaspoons kosher salt, divided

 - 2 medium sweet red peppers, cut into 1/2-inch strips

 - 4 garlic cloves, minced